utm-cssc/website/content/documentation/unified-calendar.md

 ## UI/UX

-It uses a vuetify component for creating a calendar UI.
+It uses a Vuetify component for creating a calendar UI.
 You can read more about this component [here](https://vuetifyjs.com/en/components/calendars/#calendars).

 ## Data

-We have created an unified-calendar-data repo [here](https://github.com/utm-cssc/unified-calendar-data) where each club can push their event data in CSV format.
+We have created an unified-calendar-data repo [here](https://github.com/utm-cssc/unified-calendar-data) where each club can push their event data in a CSV format.

 Using async axios calls we get all the data from the CSVs in the repo mentioned above.